Chen Zhao Sen's Tai Chi Training School

 He was a very 'motivated' student and really seemed to make progress with the development of his dantian and the inner control of Qi.
 Rather impressive to watch.

-Chen Zhao Sen seems completely happy dealing one moment with people like me, mainly interested in meditational natural movement and health and the next dealing within someone like my friend, with an ambition to follow Chen Fake and his hyper powered form, with its Fah Jings and stamps every minute.
-In fact he made a joke about it one evening, imitating the two of us and it was very funny.
+Chen Zhao Sen seems completely happy dealing one moment with people like myself, mainly interested in meditational natural movement and health and the next dealing within someone like my friend, with an ambition to follow Chen Fake and his hyper powered form.

 So a very interesting school to study at if you really want to develop your Chen Tai Chi to the highest level.